London Schools In The Good Schools Guide

 SEN Survey Thousands of mainstream and special schools have completed our detailed SEN questionnaire.
 Feedback is given on the individual school pages.
 If you are a subscriber you will also have access to SEN data.

 Exam results Subscribers gain unlimited access to detailed KS2, GCSE and A-level examination results.
+Fully analysed - results go beyond the headline stats and schools' marketing spin.

 University statistics We provide the ultimate in uni stats.
 We publish detailed results of which universities, and what courses, pupils go on to (for almost all senior schools).